Terms of Reference and Guidelines

 The Council may form sub-committees to undertake specific work and / or co-opt individuals with expertise for particular tasks.

-The Minister has the power to appoint persons to casual vacancies in accordance with the selection criteria.
+The Chief Minister has the power to appoint persons to casual vacancies in accordance with the selection criteria.

 Where a member does not submit an apology and does not attend a meeting, they will be recorded as absent;